sergiu-mocanu/gitlab-events-crawler/README.md

 the end of the benchmark.
 It will iterate over the instance log files and display the executions that lead to unhandled errors or instance crawls that were aborted.

-    python crawler_execution_check.py --help
+    python benchmark_results.py --help

 > [!NOTE]
-> The list of self-hosted GitLab instances is not exhaustive
+> The list of self-hosted GitLab instances is not exhaustive.

 ### Project context